Salinn/ignitePractice2017/readme.md

 - for marker styles can play with color. will want to get icon though

-- in Actions, call the polyline calculation
+- in Actions, call the polyline calculation: use start and end location objects (transform at start of function using startlocation= start.lat)

 - in acions, we will also call the region, start and end lcoations, and send the polyline for the directions